-The patentee must serve its Initial Infringement Contentions within 14 days of the Initial Disclosures.
+The patentee must serve its Initial Infringement Contentions within 14 days of the initial disclosures.
 (LPR 2.2.)
 Then, within 14 days, the accused infringer must submit its Initial Non-Infringement, Invalidity, and Unenforceability Contentions.
 (LPR 2.3.)
 The Initial Non-Infringement Contentions must contain a chart responsive to the patentee's Infringement Contentions that identifies whether each claim element is present in each accused instrumentality, and, if it is not, the reason for the denial.
 The Initial Unenforceability Contentions must identify the acts that allegedly support and all bases for the unenforceability assertion.
+The October 2018 amendment limited the number of asserted claims to 25 per patent and 50 total, and added a requirement for § 101 invalidity contentions.

 Similarly, within 14 days after service of the accused infringer's Initial Contentions, the patentee must serve a response to the contentions.
 (LPR 2.5.)
 The response must contain a chart that identifies whether each claim element is present in the prior art, and, if it is not, the reason for the denial.
+If the patentee is asserting infringement under the doctrine of equivalents, the patentee must include an initial explanation of each function, way, and result that is equivalent and why any differences are not substantial, to the extent not previously provided.